EVALUATION & GRADING TOOLS

 The viewer is merciless when it comes to any deviation from perfection.
 Any detour from the correct path of light will result in the deformation or absence of either the hearts or the arrows.
 This device, as unassuming as it may appear can clearly show even the untrained eye how well or how poorly a diamond is cut.

-Diamond Ideals will give you (FOR FREE) a Hearts and Arrows viewer with every purchase of a diamond larger than 0.5 carats.
+Diamond Ideals will give you (FOR FREE) a Hearts and Arrows viewer with every purchase of a Hearts & Arrows diamond larger than 1.0 carats.

-The OGI Megascope is a high-tech, Electro-optical device used to analyze the cut parameters of precious stones.
+The OGI Megascope and Sarin are high-tech, Electro-optical device used to analyze the cut parameters of precious stones.
 The software associated with this high-tech device makes several types of analyzing functions available.
 The technology has the capability of analyzing each and every facet as well as the diamond's diameter, crown angle and height, pavilion angle and depth, culet size, culet placement, table size, table placement, table depth, girdle thickness and other relevant characteristics.

-Please note, this analytical device has a measurement accuracy of 0.2° for the crown and pavilion angle, 0.3% for the table and 0.015 mm for the diameter.
-Therefore, results may vary slightly from the AGS certificate.
-We consider the AGS certificate to be the authority when analyzing proportions though similar Sarin technologies used by the AGS have their own tolerances.
+Please note, these analytical devices have a measurement accuracy of 0.2° for the crown and pavilion angle, 0.3% for the table and 0.015 mm for the diameter.
+Therefore, results may vary slightly between machines.
+We consider the AGS and GIA grading reports to be the authority when analyzing proportions.
+With the introduction of the AGSL’s performance based grading as well as the GIA cut grade with specific data on their reports, we find the information provided by OGI and Sarin fairly irrelevant unless you are re-cutting a stone.

 IdealScope